-In addition to academic policies, students are expected to follow the campus policies and procedures contained in the Student Handbook which is published annually by the Division of Student Life.
+In addition to academic policies, students are expected to follow the campus policies and procedures contained in the Student Handbook which is published annually by the Center for Student Life.
 The handbook also serves as a resource to connect students to faculty and staff working to help them succeed.
 Some of the policies included in the student handbook include:

-- · Chapel Attendance
+- Chapel Attendance

 - Residence Life

 - Title IX

 - Housing

-- · Community Standards and Code of Conduct
+- Student Code of Conduct